Gaia (spacecraft): Measurement principles

 Gaias measurements contribute to the creation and maintenance of a high-precision celestial reference frame, the Barycentric Celestial Reference System (BCRS), which is essential for both astronomy and navigation.
 This reference frame serves as a fundamental grid for positioning celestial objects in the sky, aiding astronomers in various research endeavors.
 All observations, regardless of the actual positioning of the spacecraft, must be expressed in terms of this reference system.
 As a fully relativistic model, the influence of the gravitational field of the solar-system must be taken into account, including such factors as the gravitational light-bending due to the Sun, the major planets and the Moon.

 The expected accuracies of the final catalogue data have been calculated following in-orbit testing, taking into account the issues of stray light, degradation of the optics, and the basic angle instability.
 The best accuracies for parallax, position and proper motion are obtained for the brighter observed stars, apparent magnitudes 3–12.
 The standard deviation for these stars is expected to be 6.7 micro-arcseconds or better.
 For fainter stars, error levels increase, reaching 26.6 micro-arcseconds error in the parallax for 15th-magnitude stars, and several hundred micro-arcseconds for 20th-magnitude stars.
-For comparison, the best parallax error levels from the new Hipparcos reduction are no better than 100 micro-arcseconds, with typical levels several times larger.
+For comparison, the best parallax error levels from an analysis in 2007 of the Hipparcos data (which observed objects of magnitude 11 or brighter) are no better than 100 micro-arcseconds, with typical levels several times larger.